jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 Data Structures: Dictionaries
 ==============================

-This chapter shows `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ in Python.
-Dictionaries (also called Mappings) are key-value pairs that represent data, values can be any Python `object <https://docs.python.org/3/glossary.html#term-object>`_.
+This chapter goes over `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ in Python.
+Dictionaries, also called Mappings, are key-value pairs that represent data, values can be any Python `object <https://docs.python.org/3/glossary.html#term-object>`_.

 I think this is the most important data structure to know as it can contain all the other data structures and in your programming journey you will come across `JSON <https://en.wikipedia.org/wiki/JSON>`_ which you can read and write as `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_